MhmdRyhn/aws-step-functions-with-clowdwatch-and-lambda/README.md

-# aws-step-functions-with-clowdwatch-and-lambda
+# AWS Step Functions with Cloudwatch and Lambda
-Triggering AWS Step Functions from CloudWatch to execute a series of Lambda Functions.
+Triggering AWS Step Functions from CloudWatch rule to execute a series of Lambda Functions based on condition.
+Rules are cron jobs and set using **Cloudwatch event rule**.
+At some specified time it triggers the Step Function.
+The execution flow is as follows:

+1. Cloudwatch rule triggers step function (the state machine).
+2. Initial state fires a lambda named *collector_lambda*.
+3. Collector lambda executes its job and then pass its output to the next state.
+4. This state decides based on the output of the collector_lambda which lambda to call next.
+5. Based on the decision of the state, either the *sender_lambda* or *rejection_lambda* is fired.
+6. The fired lambda returns output and the state machine reach its end.

 # Commands To Manipulate Resources